Ericson2314/baccumulation/economics-math.md

 \epsilon(f) := \frac{x}{f(x)} \cdot f'(x)
 ```

-but underneath the definition of the derivatie are the suspcious addition/subtractions on values with output-dimension we'd like to avoid.
+but underneath the definition of the derivative are the suspicious addition/subtractions on values with output-dimension we'd like to avoid.

-However, that article also transforms the original defintion into
+However, that article also transforms the original definition into

 ```math
 \epsilon(f) := \lim_{x \to a} \frac{\frac {f(x)}{f(a)} - 1} {\frac x a -1}
 ```

-With this defintion, we divide first, and then only subtract dimensionless values.
+With this definition, we divide first, and then only subtract dimensionless values.
-This sucesfully avoids any critism for suspicous subtrations.
+This successfully avoids any criticism for suspicious subtractions.
 Also, the $-1$ is very natural in this case: it would seem to be the perfect repudiation to my original claim that using values like $2\%$ rather than $102\%$ is unnatural and misguided!

-However, there is anothe problem with this, and a solution in the more the vein I am thinking.
+However, there is another problem with this, and a solution in the more the vein I am thinking.
 Recall that the curves of constant elasticity are [power-law functions](https://en.wikipedia.org/wiki/Power_law#Power-law_functions) in the form:

 ```math